BMW Car Wash Overview

-Always use a high quality BMW car wash soap (avoid using dish detergents).
-Car wash soaps and shampoos are specially formulated for use on auto paint, and will not strip off wax and are easy to rinse off.
+Always use a high-quality BMW car wash soap (avoid using dish detergents).
+Car wash soaps and shampoos are specially formulated for use on auto paint, and will not strip off wax, and are easy to rinse off.
 A car wash shampoo is considered a "luxury" or "top-shelf" brand of car wash soap.
-In our opinion there isn't much of a difference besides the price, as most standard car wash brands are exceptional at what they do.
+In our opinion, there isn't much of a difference besides the price, as most standard car wash brands are exceptional at what they do.

-Always scrub the exterior of your BMW with a high quality microfiber mit or car wash brush.
+Always scrub the exterior of your BMW with a high-quality microfiber mit or car wash brush.
 With most of the dirty work being done using a brush or mit, it's critical you select a premium product.
-We prefer using the brush here at the BMW Repair Guide…it is less messy and easier to clean hard to reach places like the roof.
+We prefer using the brush here at the BMW Repair Guide…it is less messy and easier to clean hard-to-reach places like the roof.
 There's a myth floating around uninformed circles claiming brushes damage your paint - this couldn't be further from the truth.[amazon table="37689"]

 An Amazon customer raised the question about the dangers of using a bristled nylon BMW car wash brush.

 "How could anyone wash their car with a nylon brush?
 Don’t they know it leaves scratches?"